-CHEP has now been running for a year and a quarter and the report looking at measurable changes in behaviour is dramatic and encouraging:
+HEP has now been running for nearly 4 years and the report looking at measurable changes in behaviour is dramatic and encouraging:

-• The percentage of pregnant women receiving antenatal care before third trimester has gone from 26 – 92%
+- The percentage of pregnant women receiving antenatal care before third trimester going from 26 – 92%

-• The percentage of children vaccinated has gone from 30 – 97%
+- The percentage of children vaccinated going from 30 – 97%

-- The percentage of women of the reproductive age using family-planning methods has more than doubled from 24% to 52%
+- The percentage of women of the reproductive age using family-planning methods has more than doubling from 24% to 52%

 We work in collaboration with Dr. Shemaghembe, the Medical Officer covering the wards on the east side of the Ngorongoro crater.
-He has worked very hard to increase the number of outreach vaccination clinics.
-He also plans outreach antenatal clinics.
+He has worked very hard to increase the number of outreach vaccination and antenatal clinics.

 We are using the principals of ‘Tostan’s’ non-formal education: www.tostan.org adapted by our communities for the culture in their area.
 This broad education has been shown to transform communities and lead to sustainable social change, including whole community abandonment of FGC.
-Two of our WTWT staff attended the first workshop run by Tostan in March 2015 and one staff member of Ngorongoro Community Network (NCN) in July 2016.
-NCN plan to start a CHEP programme in collaboration with NDI in the neighbouring ward of Alailelai.
+Two of our WTWT staff attended the first workshop run by Tostan in March 2015.

-We are hugely grateful to WMI (Womens’ Microfinance Initiative) http://wmionline.org/ for their financial support of CHEP for the women whose loans they fund.
+We are hugely grateful to WMI (Womens’ Microfinance Initiative) wmionline.org for their financial support of HEP for the women whose loans they fund.
 With this support were able to double the number of classes in 2015 and reach twice as many women.
 In 2016 they gave us another grant enabling us to increase the classes to three per village and add classes for the Traditional Birth Attendants (TBAs) at their request.
 All participants share what they have learned with their families and wider community.
 Important information leading to improvements in health is spreading.
 In 2018 WMI gave us another grant.
 This has enabled us to expand our loans and health education into Naiyobi ward, an area with three more remote villages, with few health facilities.

 In traditional Maasai society ‘Female circumcision’ is an ancient, respected practice and a ‘social norm’ which graduates a girl to womanhood and marriageability.
 For this reason information on the harmful effects is given by our local Maasai staff working creatively with the whole community to challenge and empower them to change in a positive way together.